Northern Ireland: getting the right treatment and care

 You have the right to complain about any aspect of NHS care or treatment, and to have your complaint dealt with properly.
 NI Direct has information about making a complaint about the health service in Northern Ireland.
 They also have contact details for the people who deal with complaints depending on which service you are complaining about and where that service is.

 If at all possible it is always best to try and resolve the complaint with the organisation concerned.
-If this doesn’t work or doesn’t feel possible then you will need to be in touch with the Health and Social Care Board’s Complaints Officers:
+If this doesn’t work or doesn’t feel possible then you will need to get in touch with the Health and Social Care Board’s Complaints Officers.

 Tel: 028 9536 3893